Ukraine vs Switzerland Nations League preview: where to watch, team news

 Goalkeepers: Bushchan (Dynamo Kyiv), Lunin (Real Madrid), Pyatov (Shakhtar)

-Defenders: Bolbat (Shakhtar), Bondar (Shakhtar), Karavaev (Dynamo Kyiv), Kryvtsov (Shakhtar), Matviyenko (Donetsk), Mykhailychenko (Anderlecht), Plastun (Gent), Sobol (Brugge), Syrota (Dynamo Kyiv), Tymchyk (Dynamo Kyiv)
+Defenders: Karavaev (Dynamo Kyiv), Kryvtsov (Shakhtar), Matviyenko (Donetsk), Mykhailychenko (Anderlecht), Plastun (Gent), Sobol (Brugge), Tymchyk (Dynamo Kyiv)

-Midfielders: Bezus (Gent), Buyalskyi (Dynamo Kyiv), Kharatin (Ferencváros), Konoplyanka (Shakhtar), Kovalenko (Shakhtar), Makarenko (Kortrijk), Malinovskyi (Atalanta), Marlos (Shakhtar), Shaparenko (Dynamo Kyiv), Stepanenko (Shakhtar), Sydorchuk (Dynamo Kyiv), Tsygankov (Dynamo Kyiv), Yarmolenko (West Ham), Zinchenko (Manchester City)
+Midfielders: Kharatin (Ferencváros), Konoplyanka (Shakhtar), Kovalenko (Shakhtar), Malinovskyi (Atalanta), Marlos (Shakhtar), Stepanenko (Shakhtar), Sydorchuk (Dynamo Kyiv), Tsygankov (Dynamo Kyiv), Yarmolenko (West Ham), Zinchenko (Manchester City)

 Forwards: Yaremchuk (Gent), Júnior Moraes (Shakhtar), Supryaha (Dynamo Kyiv)